rbowen/presentations/droidcon_keynote/slides.md

 ---
 ## Running your project the Apache Way

+So ... what if you want to run your project this way?

 * Radical transparency - Default to open
 * Document the path to leadership
 * Evaluate contributions based on the contributions, not based on the contributor